redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 # Testing Redwood in Github actions

-Having a good testing strategy is important for any project.
-Redwood has a few different types of tests that you can write to make your app more robust and be able to ship with confidence.
+A good testing strategy is important for any project.
+Redwood offers a few different types of tests that you can write to make your app more robust - to ship with confidence.
 In this guide we'll focus on how to run your Redwood tests in Github Actions, so you can test your app on every push or pull request.

-We will setup a tiny project with very few tests but we'll include a `postgres` database that's created and used in every test run on Github.
-If you need to set up test for an existing project, or want to write better tests, check out the (amazing) [Testing](https://redwoodjs.com/docs/testing) section of the docs.
+We will setup a tiny project with very few tests and we'll include a `postgres` database that's created and used in every test run on Github.
+If you need to set up tests for an existing project, or if you want to write better tests, check out the (amazing) [Testing](https://redwoodjs.com/docs/testing) docs.

 ## Background

-Lets start with some concepts and products that we will use in this guide, then we'll get to the code.
+Let's start with some concepts and products that we will use in this guide, then we'll get to the code.

 ### Continuous Integration